TechAppsSv/monocromatix/README.md

-# monocromatix
+# Monocromatix Themes
-Monocromatix is a light interface in CSS for WebApps
+This repository is for themes for apps use MonocromatixV7 created by the officials developers of apps or by community